Is Wudu Required To Read Quran? Can You Recite Quran Without Wudu

 For those interested in deepening their understanding and connection with the Quran, consider enrolling in Sabil Al-Quran’s online course for memorizing the Quran.
 Our course provides expert guidance on proper pronunciation and Tajweed rules while memorizing verses from the Holy Book.

-What Happens When You Fart While Reading the Quran?
+What Happens if You Fart While Reading Quran?

 If you fart while reading the Quran, the appropriate action depends on the format of the Quran you are reading.